ynad93/ScatterView.py/README.md

 # ScatterView

 A Python + VisPy visualization tool for N-body scattering simulations.
 Renders particle trajectories in real-time 3D with cubic spline interpolation, precomputed trail rendering, and an interactive camera system.
+This tool is based on the original ScatterView project composed by Aaron Geller and has been developed with significant help from the Claude Code tool (Anthropic, Opus 4.6).

 ## Features